Contexter/FountainAI/README.md

 SSH keys for VPS access are created to establish secure communication between your local machine and the VPS, with the private key stored in the `config.env` file.
 The public key is added to your VPS, and the private key is stored as a GitHub secret.
 A runner registration token is generated to set up a self-hosted runner on GitHub Actions, and the runner is configured as a systemd service to ensure it runs consistently.

 Sensitive information such as tokens, keys, and passwords are securely stored in GitHub Secrets.
-A linting environment is then set up using Docker and yamllint to ensure proper formatting of YAML and other configuration files.
-The linting process is automated via GitHub Actions using a linting Docker image.

 ### Part 2: Creating and Handling the Vapor App

 In the second part, the guide details the creation of modular GitHub Actions workflow templates.
-Separate modular workflows for linting, setup, build, test, and deployment are created and integrated into main workflows for staging and production to ensure a streamlined CI/CD process.
+Separate modular workflows for setup, build, test, and deployment are created and integrated into main workflows for staging and production to ensure a streamlined CI/CD process.

 A script is created to interactively set up a new Vapor application using the Vapor toolbox.
 This ensures the Vapor application structure is properly created and organized, preparing the project for further development and deployment.